ethereum/devp2p/caps/eth.md

 This message requests the peer to return cell data of the given transaction hashes.
 The cells element is a bitmap specifying which cell indices are requested.
-For each bit set, the requester asks for the cell at that index from all blobs of the corresponding transaction.
+For each bit set, the requester asks for the cell at that index from every blob of all transactions specified by the list of txhash.

 A node should either set 4 bits (with probability $1–p$) or 64 bits (with probability $p$) in the cells field.
 This mechanism prevents a greedy peer from abusing bandwidth and